eslamelkholy/BashScript-System-Management/README.md

 3-Modify Network Interface settings With two ways (Manual & Automatic) On Click Manual the script will ask you Everything About Network interface Configuration Like IP ,Netmask,Default gateway,...
+4-Validation When the user Entered A Uncorrect Networ interface name
 </pre>